 area on the right side of the wizard.

 Warning: If your source database table contains any default value that is a function or an expression rather than a string, be sure to remove the single quotation marks, if any, enclosing the default value in the end schema to avoid unexpected results when creating database tables using this schema.
-For more information, see Verifying default values in a retrieved schema.

 Modify the selected schema if needed.
 You can rename the schema, and customize